TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 Nestors should burn directly to their anchors by using the Q command in space.

 Watch for broadcasts.
 When a shield/armor broadcast is received you should immediately lock them up and dump all of your reps onto them (for armor, for shield usually 1 rep is enough if needed at all).Once the target is stable, cruiser logi quickly decycle down to 1 rep to leave the rest available for the next broadcast.
-Nestors will generally dump 4-6 reps and decycle to 3 as needed. _Remember armor lands at the end of the cycle_.
+Nestors will generally dump 4-6 reps and decycle to 3 as needed. _Remember armor lands at the end of the rep cycle_.

-Once the aggro has been established and your target is stable you can continue on to do other tasks for eg roping and assigning your drones, checking your orbit etc, lock up DDD/HHH for remote tracking links.
+Once the aggro has been established and your target is stable you can continue on to do other tasks such as: repping and assigning your drones, checking your orbit etc, lock up DDD/HHH for remote tracking links.

 You will need to learn to manage your locked targets as you learn the logi role.
 Having 1-2 aggro magnets pre-locked is always a good idea, but you dont want to lock too many people or you will eventually run out of locks.